 - Breach or continuous minor breaches of the Nursery's conduct standards and policies. - Disregard for safety rules, including smoking, body piercing and jewellery wearing. - Lack of adequate care or education for the children. - Not completing planning, key group work or children's records. - Repeated blameworthy incidents and or accidents involving children. - Repeated acts of minor misconduct. - Not fulfilling job description. - Unpunctuality, - Ordering of resources once approved and failure to make immediate payment by the Manager. - Ordering of resources on the credit card which lack educational purpose and potential learning outcomes.
-(The Nursery Provider will review audits to ensure that resources purchased have strong educational and potential learning outcomes). - Falsifying illness in order to gain absence for any illegitimate reason such as, days out, interviews, driving tests or any other activity including those which may require a week's notice. - Inability to maintain effective, positive working relationships with all members of the Nursery Community, offensive behaviour or behaviour which contravenes the Nursery Equality Policy. - Insubordination. - Unauthorised personal use of Nursery resources including the phone, photocopier food or any other resources - Engaging in an unsuitable or unauthorised activity or employment outside of working hours. - Engaging in any occupation, holiday, and voluntary activity whilst on sickness leave, also liable to prosecution by outside agencies.

-Values, such as

-encouragement of inappropriate interests and play, e.g. knives, swords, guns, army fighter boat toys, etc.

-- Deliberate loss or damage to Nursery property.

-- Failure to obey no smoking rules.

-- Gambling at work.
+(The Nursery Provider will review audits to ensure that resources purchased have strong educational and potential learning outcomes). - Falsifying illness in order to gain absence for any illegitimate reason such as, days out, interviews, driving tests or any other activity including those which may require a week's notice. - Inability to maintain effective, positive working relationships with all members of the Nursery Community, offensive behaviour or behaviour which contravenes the Nursery Equality Policy. - Insubordination. - Unauthorised personal use of Nursery resources including the phone, photocopier food or any other resources. - Engaging in an unsuitable or unauthorised activity or employment outside of working hours. - Engaging in any occupation, holiday, and voluntary activity whilst on sickness leave, also liable to prosecution by outside agencies. - Involvement of any behaviour with the children which is in breach of British Values, such as encouragement of inappropriate interests and play, e.g. knives, swords, guns, army fighter boat toys, etc. - Deliberate loss or damage to Nursery property. - Failure to obey no smoking requirements for tobacco, e cigarettes or vaping in the vicinity of the nursery. - Gambling at work.